Ilichhh/graphiql-app/README.md

    ```bash
    npm install
    ```
-4. Replace data in `firebase.ts` file with the configuration data from your project and add the following key for firebase auth in `.env` file:
+4. Replace data in `firebase.ts` file with the configuration data from your project and add your key for firebase auth in `.env` file:

     ```bash
-    VITE_FIREBASE_API_KEY=
+    VITE_FIREBASE_API_KEY=<your-api-key>
     ```

 5. Start the development server: